 Bank Standing Orders:

-There are still advantages to our parishes for individuals to donate by ‘Gift Aid’ and that is through Bank Standing Order.
+There are advantages to our parishes for individuals to donate by ‘Gift Aid’ by Bank Standing Order (BSO).
 With the GASDS plate arrangement, there is an annual ceiling figure per parish above which tax cannot be claimed, so Parish Gift-Aid Organizers (and our Treasurer) would be happy to discuss Gift Aid with anyone who would like to become a donor in their own right.
 Our Gift-Aid contacts are:

 Axminster – Peter Porteous